leob/ionic-quickstarter/README.md

 * Per environment, you can define different values for constants (e.g. appKey and so on) which are then written into config.js by the appropriate gulp task
 * Unit test support using Karma and Jasmine
-* Signup and login flow implemented with Parse (with the flexibility to plug in other implementations)
+* Signup and login flow implemented with Parse or Firebase (with the flexibility to add other implementations)
 * Basic integration with Ionic Analytics (this can be switched off easily if you don't use it)
 * Support for the two main Ionic UI patterns: side menus and tabs, and an Intro screen with a Slider
 * Includes some commonly used features, for instance form validation using ng-messages and improved logging